 Our research and development activities and the manufacture and marketing of our product candidates are subject to extensive regulation for safety, efficacy and quality by numerous government authorities in the U.S. and abroad.
 Before receiving FDA or foreign regulatory clearance to market our proposed formulations and products, we will have to demonstrate that our products are safe and effective in the patient population and for the diseases that are to be treated.
 Clinical trials, manufacturing and marketing of drugs are subject to the rigorous testing and approval process of the FDA and equivalent foreign regulatory authorities.
-The Federal Food, Drug and Cosmetic Act and other federal, state and foreign statutes and regulations govern and influence the testing, manufacture, labeling, advertising, distribution and promotion of drugs and medical devices.
-As a result, regulatory approvals can take years to obtain and require the expenditure of substantial financial, managerial and other resources.
+The Federal Food, Drug and Cosmetic Act and other federal, state and foreign statutes and regulatory approvals can take years to obtain and require the expenditure of substantial financial, managerial and other resources.